 SCORM has changed the way things are done in the online learning industry.
 While at one time it was decidedly optional, SCORM is fast becoming the norm in many industries.
 The majority of RFPs for procurement of Learning Management Systems and learning content now feature the standard.
 With big-scale visions on the horizon for SCORM, the future looks set to see it being more of a necessity, not less.
 Learning content and LMS developers who continue to hold out on being SCORM compliant face a very real risk of ending up in the wilderness further down the line.

-If you are ready to explore building your own SCORM course or having one created for you, the course development team at BIS Training Solutions would be happy to help, or answer your questions.
+If you are ready to explore building your own SCORM course or having one created for you, the course development team at BIS Safety Software would be happy to help, or answer your questions.
 Get in touch to learn more!